 From the standpoint of risk, you are better off establishing yourself as a Single Member LLC than as a sole proprietor.

 Reasons to Form a Small Member LLC

 - A Single Member LLC is flexible, tax-wise.
-You can set it up to be taxed as a sole proprietorship or a corporation.
-You will need to obtain further advice from an accountant before you decide.
+One can set it up to be taxed as a sole proprietorship or a corporation.
+Obtain further advice from an accountant before you decide.

-- You have fewer reporting requirements working as a Single Member LLC.
+- There are fewer reporting requirements working as a Single Member LLC.